making a Planning Objection

 How to help

-What information should my objection include?
+What information should I include?

-Where do I send my objection?
+Where do I send my comments?

-Is there a deadline for objections?
+Is there a deadline for comments?

 Key points to raise